St. Patrick's Day Specials in Ocean City, Maryland

 Harpoon Hanna’s

-Start your holiday crawl at Harpoon Hanna’s on Fenwick Island, where they’ll be serving a traditional Irish meal of corned beef, cabbage and potatoes for $9.99 in the bar area.
+Start your holiday crawl at Harpoon Hanna’s on Fenwick Island, where they’ll be serving a traditional Irish meal of corned beef, cabbage and potatoes for $9.99 in the bar area and featuring live entertainment all weekend.

 Shenanigan’s

-I’ve already written a bit on Shenanigans’ famous St. Patrick’s Day happenings, but here’s an abbreviated schedule for the weekend.
-A special holiday menu featuring corned beef and cabbage, shepherd’s pie, fish and chips and other Irish favorites will be available all four days.
+As per usual, Shenangian’s is going all out for St. Patrick’s Day weekend.
+See their schedule of celebrations below, or click the photo to the right to enlarge.

-Thursday: Emerald Society Fundraiser featuring James Gallagher & Off the Boat.
+Thursday: Emerald Society Fundraiser featuring James Gallagher & Off the Boat plus Tig Tignor and Camden County Emerald Society Pipes & Drums.
 Doors open at 5 p.m.

 Friday: St. Patrick’s Day pregame party with James Gallagher & Off the Boat.
 Doors open at 11 a.m.

-Saturday: St. Patrick’s Day!
-Doors open at 9 a.m., Boardwalk 5k run starts at 9 a.m.
-Music by Patrick McAllorum, James Gallagher & Off the Boat, the Chesapeake Caledonia Pipe Band and the Ocean City Pipe Band.
+Saturday: Doors open at 9 a.m., Boardwalk 5k run starts at 9 a.m.
+Music by Patrick McAllorum from 10-2, James Gallagher & Off the Boat at 2, plus appearances from the Chesapeake Caledonia Pipe Band and the Ocean City Pipe Band.

-Sunday: Recovery Sunday.
-Doors open at 11 a.m., Bloody Marys and munchies all day.
+Sunday: St. Patrick’s Day!
+Music by James Gallagher & Off the Boat and appearances from the Ocean City Pipe & Drum Band.Doors at 9, music at 2.